-DTB can subject test items or material samples to various types of fluids, as required by MIL-STD environmental testing requirements or by the item’s actual life cycle.
+DTB can subject test items or material samples to various types of fluids, as required by military and commercial environmental testing requirements or by the item’s actual life cycle.
 Some of the common fluids used for this type of testing include fuels, hydraulic fluids, lubricating oils, solvents and cleaning fluids, de-icing and anti-freeze fluids, insecticides, disinfectants, coolant dielectric fluids, and fire extinguishants.

 We have multiple fluid compatibility chambers that can accommodate a variety of fluid categories in order to meet your demanding test schedule.

 Fungus can cause equipment damage and create health liabilities in hot and humid environments.

 DTB’s fungus chamber provides a controlled environment in which the ill effects of fungus can be tested, in accordance with military and commercial fungus test specifications.
 This type of testing requires 24/7 oversight to ensure that the proper test conditions are maintained.